10 Relationship Deal Breakers In Christian Relationships: Red Flags in Christian Dating

 Christianity cannot be practiced alone – it’s practiced within the safety of community.

-Isolating himself from the Christian community can hurt your relationship and should be a deal breaker in a relationship.
+Isolating himself from the Christian community can hurt your relationship and should be one of the red flags in a relationship with a man.
 Trust me, you want the man in your life to be in community.

 5. Church is just not that important to him